mjkilian1992/Dentest/README.md

 ## Overview
 Dentest was a web application designed to provide learning resources, mainly a database of questions and answers, to student dentists.
+Random quizes can be generated from the question bank, with options to limit the questions presented to a subset of the topics and alter the size of the quiz.

+Users would subscribe yearly for access using [Braintree](https://www.braintreepayments.com/en-gb?locale=en-gb) to manage payments.
+Free users would have access to a limited subset of the questions available to try the app out, while paid users could access all questions and generate their own quizzes.

 I began on Dentest as a side project with a friend who is a dentist.
 Ultimately, we decided not to progress with it.
 The code in this repository is presented as it was at the time we abandoned the project, at which time I was in the process of trying to produce a deployable version to test as a prototype on a live server.
 Needless to say, the code is far from perfect and would require significant work to productionize.
 I have included rough instructions for setting up the required dependencies and running the server and front-end.
-Locally, I can run all unit tests and connect the server and frontend, but I can't guarantee this for anyone using the code.

 ## Tools and Requirements
 Dentest was built using Django 1.7.8 and AngularJS 1.3.14.
 The project was created with the [CG-Angular](https://github.com/cgross/generator-cg-angular)